 - Cheap Eats: Street food is also INSANE in Israel and beyond recommended.
 The absolute best food in this country cost less than $10 and you can easily have it – and its different options – for every meal!
+From Shwarma to falafel to Sabich to hummus, you can have it all!
 You can see all my Israel street food recs on my Tel Aviv food guide.

 - Almost everything that is a “must see” in Tel Aviv is free – as it is just walking around the different areas.
 This keeps costs down and why you do not need a guide!
-In Jerusalem, there are also a ton of free tourist spots – the Kotel, Ben Yehuda, Mahane Yehuda market – but I do recommend paying for tours of Yad Vashem, underground Kotel tunnels and more based on your interests.
+In Jerusalem, there are also a ton of free tourist spots – the Kotel, Ben Yehuda street, Mahane Yehuda market – but I do recommend paying for tours of Yad Vashem, underground Kotel tunnels and more based on your interests.
+Tour are really important here to understand the vast history that lies in Jerusalem for all religions.
 The hostels can coordinate budget-friendly tours!

 Israel Packing Tips

-- Israel is HOT in the summer and pretty mild in the winter!
+- Israel is HOT in the summer (like humid gross) and pretty mild in the winter!